 Pay Your Workers

 Millions of workers in the global garment supply chain have not been paid their full wages or have lost their jobs without adequate financial compensation during the COVID-19 pandemic.
 The people who make our clothes have been earning poverty wages for decades which have left them no savings to survive a crisis on.
 Garment workers and their families are now going to bed hungry with no hope for their future.
-We call upon ALL brands to take responsibility for the workers that make their clothes and ensure that workers are paid what they are owed.
+We call upon ALL brands to take responsibility for the people that make their clothes, and ensure that garment workers are paid what they're owed.

-Read more about how workers in global supply chains, especially those of H&M, Primark, and Nike, have been affected in the livelihood by the pandemic and join us in asking brands: Do you #PayYourWorkers?
+Read more about how garment workers in global supply chains, especially those of H&M, Primark, and Nike, have been affected by the chaos brands caused during the pandemic and join us in asking global fashion brands: Do you #PayYourWorkers?

 Brands and retailers have a legal and moral responsibility to ensure that the workers in their supply chains are not paying the price for this pandemic.
 Agreeing to #PayUp for orders gives no guarantee that workers' owed wages will be paid.
 As the primary profit makers in the value chain, brands alone have the capacity to intervene.
 UN Guiding Principles on Business and Human Rights clearly state the role and responsibilities of businesses in respect to the human rights of the people their business affects.
 Brands must ensure that the workers who made their clothes at the onset of the crisis are paid their legally owed wages and severance.